johnanthonyowens/jsonsax/README.md

 explicitly specify the input encoding on a parser-by-parser basis.

 The encoding of string values passed by the parser to the client can be UTF-8, UTF-16 (LE or BE), or UTF-32 (LE or BE).
-Clients can specify the output encoding on a parser-by-parser basis.
+Clients can specify the string encoding on a parser-by-parser basis.

 By default, the parser is strict when decoding the input stream, and will fail